soumyaVPS/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 6 and 16 (model.py lines 79-81)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line ), and the data is normalized in the model using a Keras lambda layer (code line 78).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 89 and 86).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 12-72).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 91).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road(code 51 to 57)

 For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy

+1.collected data over 2 rounds forward
+2. rounds of data in reverse
+3. Used left, right and center camera images, took inverse of those as well to get more training data.
+4. Using a separate recording of test data for validation failed to give correct values for angles, so I had to split the data collected for training (80-20 split) for validation purposes as well.

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to ...
+The key to get my model working was using S channel data for the image.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to traffic sign classifier, I thought this model might be appropriate because the angle decision was treated as a classification problem just like the traffic signs project (based on lenet).
+I did not have to modify the model much from my submission for Traffic sign classifier.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the data as opposed to model to extract a validation set from training data

 Then I ...